bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Algebraic Geometry, Vols 1 to 3" by Ueno.
 * "Mathematics : Its Content, Methods, and Meaning, Vols 1 to 3" edited by Aleksandrov, Kolmogorov, Lavrentev.
 * "Classical and Multilinear Harmonic Analysis, Vols 1 and 2" by Muscalu, Schlag.
-* "Modern Geometry - Methods and Applications, Vols 1 to 3" by Dubrovin, Fomenko, Novikov.
+* "Modern Geometry, Vols 1 to 3" by Dubrovin, Fomenko, Novikov.